sobaba-12/sim_and_scat/_build/calculating_scattering/intro.md

 # Calculating Scattering

-## Overview

-**Questions**
-- How do I get scattering data from a simulation?

-**Objectives**
-- Gain an appreciation of the Debye equation
-- Understand how it would be possible to implement the Debye equation and apply it to simulation data

 One of the main reasons that users of scattering techniques are interested in using molecular dynamics simulation is **compare** between the experiment and the simulation.
 However, to do this there must be some parameter that is comparable.
 A commonly used method is to compare the experimental scattering profile with that generated from the simulation trajectory.